burstw0w/ihateinstagram/README.md

   <h2 align="center">I Hate Instagram*</h2>
   <p align="center">
-    *And TikTok too.
+    *And TikTok, Twitter, Reddit, Pinterest too.
 This is a small bot that downloads videos from Insta and TikTok links sent to discord, and then uploads them so you could actually watch them inside your app without opening any links!
     <br />
 </p>